FCP Live-In Caregivers Care Hand-In-Hand With Family Members So Loved Ones Have A Rewarding In-Home Care Relationship

 Compatibility between FCP Live-in caregivers and clients does not happen by accident.
 The company has developed an extensive process to ensure that caregivers have the necessary skills to provide quality care.
 All FCP Live-In caregivers are either Certified Nursing Assistants, Home Health Aides, or Personal Care Assistants with two or more years of experience.
 But, caregiver applicants are not hired immediately.

-Applicants must undergo an extensive state and national background check and are evaluated through a round of in-depth interviews and a personality profile.
+Applicants must undergo an extensive state and national background check and are evaluated through a round of in-depth interviews.
 Applicants who are invited to return for third-stage interviews must undergo and pass skills assessments and attend a full-day orientation designed to further evaluate their capabilities and attitudes.

 “This process is important to ensure that FCP Live-In provides quality care to its clients,” McFarland said.
 “It also contributes to establishing a trusting relationship between our live-in caregivers and clients.
 Live-in caregivers work in a wide range of care situations, yet they can handle individualized care plans.
 In this way, our clients receive the best care possible.”